tim50687/What_I_Learned/database_systems/murachMySQL/HowToCreateView.md

     3. **Cascading Effects**: If there are any triggers, cascading deletes, or referential integrity constraints associated with the base table, those will also come into play when a row is deleted through the view.

+- You can create a view that's based on another view rather than on a base table.
+This is called a `nested view`.